Social Media on Buzzr

 Community/Communication features on Buzzr include User Profiles and widgets showing which users are active; Groups/Forums; Newsletters; mass or selected user(s) e-mails from each site; commenting; five-star ratings; optional content type for user reviews of products/services; and polls.

-Social Media features on Buzzr include "Share This" on any content type (distributing content to Facebook, Twitter, Google+, Tumblr, LinkedIn, Pinterest, Reddit and several other social services); optional Auto-Tweet to client Twitter account (automatic tweet is generated with title of new content post and short URL back to the website, which can be edited or automatically published when new content is published); display of latest Twitter feed(s) from any Twitter account(s); display of Facebook widget(s) via HTML embed; "Follow" icon for Twitter, Facebook, Yelp.
+Social Media features on Buzzr include "Add This" on any content type (distributing content to Facebook, Twitter, Google+, Tumblr, LinkedIn, Pinterest, Reddit and other social services); optional Auto-Tweet to client Twitter account (automatic tweet is generated with title of new content post and short URL back to the website, which can be edited or automatically published when new content is published); display of latest Twitter feed(s) from any Twitter account(s); display of Facebook widget(s) via HTML embed; "Follow" icon for Twitter, Facebook, Yelp.

 To track the progress of social efforts, Google Analytics can be integrated with any website, by just inserting the account number.